Wells Psychology

 What is COSP?

-The abbreviated format moves at a faster pace, focusing on the psychoeducation aspect of attachment rather than the deep reflection on state-of-mind struggles that is emphasised in the 8-week structure.
+The shorter format simply delivers the material at a faster pace, with a stronger emphasis on the psychoeducational aspects of attachment, rather than extended time for deep reflection on state-of-mind struggles, which is more typical of the 8-week structure.

 What COSP is NOT